 In April 2023, food price inflation reached its highest level for four decades.
 Although it has since slowed, the cost of a basket of food for an adult male and adult female as part of a reasonably costed, adequately nutritious diet has increased by 28.9% and 25.5% respectively since April 2022 (The Food Foundation, 2022b).
 This will impact on UK citizens' diets with a number of health consequences - particularly for lowincome families who bear the brunt of food price rises.
 In June 2023, 9 million adults (17% of households) were experiencing food insecurity, with levels among children doubling in the 12 months to January 2023 (The Food Foundation, 2023d).
 The picture emerging from the cost of living crisis suggests that budget pressures are already impacting on the healthiness and quality of diets.
-Defra's Family Food Survey captures UK households' purchases of food from both retail and the OOH sector.
-Concerningly, purchases of vegetables dropped to Better their lowest level in fifty years for the pricing for last year we have data (2021-2022). health is critical This suggests that the cost of living in ensuring that crisis is having a profound impact low-income groups on household purchasing habits are able to access a and dietary health.
-Lower income healthy diet during households are being most affected; the cost of a Food Foundation survey of 10,000 living crisis adults in January 2023 found around half of households with food insecurity reported buying less fruit and vegetables (The Food Foundation, 2023b).
+Defra's Family Food Survey captures purchases of vegetables dropped to their lowest level in fifty years for the last year we have data (2021-2022).
+This suggests that the cost of living crisis is having a profound impact on household purchasing habits and dietary health.
+Lower income households are being most affected; a Food Foundation survey of 10,000 adults in January 2023 found around half of households with food insecurity reported buying less fruit and vegetables (The Food Foundation, 2023b).